FreeTAKTeam/FreeTakServer/README.md

 Welcome to the FreeTakServer (FTS) git repository.

-FTS  is a Python3 implementation of the TAK Server for devices like CivTAK , WinTAK and ITAK, it is cross-platform and is only dependent on python stdlib libraries.
+FTS  is a Python3 implementation of the TAK Server for devices like CivTAK , WinTAK and ITAK, it is cross-platform.
 We use the Flask framework for web services. it's free and open source  (released under the Eclipse Public License).

 ## Use cases